 Editor’s Note: This story has been updated to describe how the Masters, perhaps the world’s most demanding tournament in terms of the golf mental game, continues to take its toll on contenders — a fact that fits perfectly with PGA teacher Rick Sessinghaus’s instructional piece, which originally ran in 2011.

-IF YOU DON’T THINK professional golfers play under considerable pressure, then you may not have seen the last two Masters — or any major you can think of, for that matter.
+IF YOU DON’T THINK professional golfers play under considerable pressure, then you may not have seen two recent Masters Tournaments — or any major you can think of, for that matter.

 Why does this happen?
 And, more to the point, exactly what happened and how can you avoid a similar fate when the pressure is on you?

 First, it’s important to know that your thoughts and emotions directly impact how you perform, so you have to be aware of how your mind reacts to challenging circumstances.
 You have to be mentally tough, so you can bounce back after a bad hole, poor shot, bad bounce or disappointing round.
-Your mind is your most important piece of golf equipment, and, after watching how bravely Dustin Johnson fought his way back to contend at this year's PGA, I was happy to see that he recovered so well from his disappointing U.S. Open finish.
+Your mind is your most important piece of golf equipment, and, after watching how bravely Dustin Johnson fought his way back to contend at the 2010 PGA Championship, I was happy to see that he recovered so well from his disappointing U.S. Open finish.

 To help you become a mentally tough golfer, I’ve devised what I call the Five Cs for Competitive Golf.
 By learning the Five Cs, any golfer, regardless of his or her skill level, will strengthen mind power.
 Read on, and get tough.